Ashvin-Ranjan/Module-Import-Python/README.md

 If the function returns a dictionary then the dictionary will be put in place of the variables

+If the function return as tuple then the list in the tuple and the dictionary will be assigned to their respective values as seen above

+Use and underscore(\_) at the beginging of the function if you do not want it to be callable from a program

 ## Demos

 In the folder "Demo" there is a simple demo program

 In the folder "Modules" there is a simple module.

+## What changed?

+- If a function returns a tuple then it takes the list and dictionary in it and assigns it to the list of values and the dictionary of variables.

+- If a function starts with and underscore(\_) then it will not be callable.

+- Added comments to make code easier to read.